 Please mail the completed application by the due date to:

 National Coalition of 100 Black Women, Inc.

 Attn.
 Charie Carroll

 P.O.
 Box 2131 Memphis, TN 38101-2131

-Thank you for your interest in the Patricia Walker Shaw Scholarship.
+Thank you for being so interested in the Patricia Walker Shaw Scholarship.